There are three main ways you can make more money from your ecommerce store:

 2. Cross-sell on the product page

-The most common type of product page cross-sell leverages social proof to indicate that other customers bought the product with their suggestions.
+In some cases, product page cross-sells leverage social proof to indicate that other customers bought the product with their suggestions.
+Such cross-selling sections are often titled “Customers like you also bought”.

 In other cases, online retailers use phrases that suggest the product in question works best with the cross-sells, as in the examples below: